watson/airplayer/README.md

 ### `var list = airplayer()`

 Creates a AirPlay list.
 When creating a new list it will call `list.update()` once.
-It is up to you to call afterwards incase you want to update the list.
+It is up to you to call afterwards in case you want to update the list.

 ### `list.players`